 Location: Funaokayama near Kyōto in Yamashiro Province

-Outcome: Hosokawa Sumimoto and the Hosokawa family of Awa fielded 6,000 men against a much larger contingent of allied forces under the command of Hosokawa Takakuni and Ōuchi Yoshioki.
+Synopsis: This was one of the battles during the prolonged succession struggle between Hosokawa Sumimoto and Hosokawa Takakuni to become the head of the Hosokawa-Keichō family.
+In this event, Sumimoto and the Hosokawa family of Awa fielded 6,000 men against a much larger contingent of allied forces under the command of Takakuni and Ōuchi Yoshioki.
 The battle was limited to a single nighttime attack by Sumimoto’s army that failed, with senior commanders killed and Sumimoto returning to Awa to continue the resistance.

 The Battle of Funaokayama (Funaokayama gassen) occurred on 8/23 of Eishō 8 (1511), limited to a single nighttime attack.